Proposal for creating spatial superposition of a large mass in a RF trap: Coherent delocalisaton of the nanoparticle: ideal case

+On the nanoparticle side, we have nothing to add, besides restating that in this section we assume its motional state to be the ground state, a very challenging assumption that will be relaxed in \cref{sec:noise}.

-The ion's motion is initialised by the Doppler cooling of step 2 to the average vibrational occupation number $\bar{n}_0\approx 0$.
-The atomic ion considered here, $^{40}\text{Ca}^+$, does not have any hyperfine splitting and a pseudo-spin can be encoded in the internal electronic states in which the energy difference scales linearly with the background magnetic field:
+The steps involving the ion are standard in ion trapping.
+The ion's motion is initialised by the Doppler cooling and subsequent resolved sideband cooling brings the average vibrational occupation number $\bar{n}_0\approx 0$~\cite{diedrich1989laser}.
+The atomic ion considered here, $^{40}\text{Ca}^+$, has several electronic states available to encode the a pseudo-spin.
+Typically, the qubit is encoded in the ground and metastable states: